sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 In the spirit of Go, I chose to keep it simple: you have to name a type to change it.

-And if you think about it, there’s something intuitively satisfying about that.
+And if you think about it, there's something intuitively satisfying about that.
 The name is the fixed point around which the changes happen.

 There is one more compatibility rule.